Joe-RD/First-Public-Repository/README.md

 # First-Public-Repository
-This is my first Public Repository as directed by the Github tutorial
+This is my first Public Repository as directed by the Github tutorial, I love 🪐, 🔭, 🎸, and 🎮!